Holistic SEO for Heart-Centered Artists: An Ethical, Easy, Beginners Guide to Shining Bright Online

 Especially for garnering trust and selling art.

-Because when it comes to sales; email marketing has proven statistically to have an almost 300% higher ROI (Return On Investment) than social media marketing.
+Because when it comes to sales- social media plays a huge role but; email marketing has proven statistically to have an almost 300% higher ROI (Return On Investment) than social media marketing.

 2. Standing Out From The Crowd

 Artists familiar with SEO don’t even try to rank for single keywords like “art” or “artist.”

 The competition for such words is insane.